Arts & Culture

 Evidence of the city’s involvement in the Civil War is still visible at Fort Gaines on Dauphin Island and across the bay at Fort Morgan.
 Questionably the most significant historic legacy of Mobile is our Mardi Gras celebration, adopted from French tradition and famously reinstated after the Civil War by local icon Joe Cain.
 His legacy lives on; dozens of parades and extravagant masquerade balls transform the city into a two-week-long celebration each year.

 Mobilians are always on the move!
 There are plenty of ways to stay physically and socially active here, whether you prefer to run, walk or ride.
-The Port City Pacers is a local running club that organizes events like the weekly Mellow Milers 5K in Midtown as well as the annual Azalea Trail Run, a nationally-renowned event.
+The Port City Pacers is a local running club that organizes events including the annual Azalea Trail Run, a nationally-renowned event.

 There are local leagues for soccer, softball and even kickball, and Mobile boasts one of the nation’s largest tennis facilities.

-Mobilians love music, as seen in our annual events SouthSounds Music and Arts Festival, which showcases rising musicians and artists from the south, and, our latest addition, 1065.
-This city offers a broad range of musical performances, from the soothing classical sounds of the Mobile Symphony Orchestra to rocking live acts at Alchemy Tavern or The Merry Widow.
+Mobilians love music, and this city offers a broad range of musical performances, from the soothing classical sounds of the Mobile Symphony Orchestra to rocking live acts at Alchemy Tavern or The Merry Widow.

 You can see world-renowned artists like Yo-Yo Ma at the historic Saenger Theatre, and then stroll down Dauphin Street and hear some of the area’s local stars on the rise.
 Downtown venues Soul Kitchen and The Steeple on St. Francis feature regional and national touring acts, or if smaller, more intimate performances are more your style, you can catch them weekly at restaurants and bars like Callaghan’s Irish Social Club or The Listening Room.
 Fans of jazz, you are not alone in Mobile; local Mystic Order of the Jazz Obsessed (MOJO) hosts a monthly jazz night.